Interim Director of Intercultural Center Programs and Services

 Reid Campus Center 218

 Kyle Martz works as the Program Adviser for the Center.
 Kyle graduated from Whitman in '07 as a double major in German Studies and Gender Studies.
 He received a Fulbright Teaching Assistantship upon graduation, which was the beginning of several years teaching pre-kindergarten through high school and also adult education in Germany.
 Kyle manages the Glover Alston Center, assists the Interim Director with Intercultural Center programs, events, club advising and community outreach, and provides support for the international student and scholar programs.
 If you would like to make a reservation in the Glover Alston Center, you can send Kyle a request at email@example.com.

 Angela Tang is the co-president for the GLBTQ club as well as an intern for the Intercultural Center.
 Her college career began in 2013 as a first-year student from Seattle, WA.
-Angela strives to work closely with the LGBTQ community at Whitman College to help the campus move towards a more inclusive and understanding environment.
+Angela strives to work closely with the LGBTQ community at Whitman College to help the campus move toward a more inclusive and understanding environment.
 Besides collaborating with other student clubs on programs and events, Angela facilitates meetings as co-president of the GLBTQ affinity group.
 She plans to major in either sociology or politics and minor in Chinese or Spanish.
 In the future, she hopes to involve herself in social justice causes and improve the sociopolitical conditions of disadvantaged minority groups.
 In her spare time, Angela enjoys playing the guitar, exploring different restaurants, working out at the gym and cooking.

-Nadir Ovcina is a first-year at Whitman College.
+Nadir Ovcina is a sophomore at Whitman College.
 Originally from Croatia, Nadir now calls Portland, OR his home.
 He intends to major in History, as he loves analyzing and discussing humanity’s past mistakes and achievements through multiple lenses.
 In his free time, Nadir plays bass guitar and he enjoys binging on television shows.
 In high school, Nadir earned an International Baccalaureate diploma in addition to the Change-Maker Award bestowed upon him by his local Rotary chapter.
 He looks forward to organizing programs and events that will broaden insights of diversity on campus.